Back to Colorado

 The division has authority to issue cease-and-desist orders to address violations related to the program, regardless of whether the issues are related to water quality violations.

-The bill also provides that:
+The act also provides that:

-The additional monthly penalty of up to $5,000 for a continuing violation may be imposed for the first 30 days of noncompliance; and
+An additional monthly penalty of up to $5,000 for a continuing violation may be imposed for the first 30 days of noncompliance; and

 A park owner is not entitled to an administrative hearing to contest an imposed civil penalty but may seek judicial review.